navapbc/template-infra/docs/decisions/0001-ci-cd-interface.md

 ```

 For now we are assuming there's only one deployable application service per repo, but we could evolve this architecture to have the project rename `app` as part of the installation process to something specific like `api` or `web`, and rename `ci-app.yml` appropriately to `ci-api.yml` or `ci-web.yml`, which would allow for multiple application folders to co-exist.

+## Alternative options considered for CD interface

+1. Application template repos also have their own release-build command (could use Make, but doesn't have to) that is called as part of the application's ci-app.yml.
+The application's version of release-build doesn't have to tag the release, since the template-infra version will do that:

+    * Cons: build command in two places, and while 99% of the build logic is within Dockerfile and code, there's still a small chance that difference in build command line arguments could produce a different build in CI than what is used for release

+2. We can run release-build as part of template-infra's ci-infra.yml, so we still get CI test coverage of build process

+    * Cons: things like tests and linting in ci-app.yml can't use the docker image to run the tests, which potentially means CI and production are using slightly different environments

 ## Decision Outcome